openSUSE/news-o-o/_posts/2011-05-21-opensuse-weekly-news-issue-176-is-out.markdown

 Adobe has [published](http://kb2.adobe.com/cps/901/cpsid_90194.html?cjsku=47050364&PID=3848922) version 10.3 of its [Flash Player](http://get.adobe.com/flashplayer/) for all platforms.
 This version finally gives users control of their
         Flash cookies, but only if one of the currently supported web browsers is used: [FirefoxÃ½4](http://www.h-online.com/open/features/What-s-new-in-Firefox-4-0-1212755.html), [ChromeÃ½11](http://www.h-online.com/news/item/Chrome-11-Google-s-web-browser-learns-to-listen-1233908.html), Internet ExplorerÃ½8 (or higher) and, soon, Safari.
 The new
-        ClearSiteData API allows the browser to [take care](http://www.h-online.com/news/item/Chrome-12-Beta-brings-Flash-cookie-protection-1240386.html) of Flash cookies (LSOs “ Local Shared Objects), which it can manage as though they were normal cookies.
+        ClearSiteData API allows the browser to [take care](http://www.h-online.com/news/item/Chrome-12-Beta-brings-Flash-cookie-protection-1240386.html) of Flash cookies (LSOs â€“ Local Shared Objects), which it can manage as though they were normal cookies.
 Up until this release, users had to visit the [Settings Manager](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html) on Adobe's website to handle the stubborn Flash cookies.

 Under Windows, Flash cookies can also be managed via a new entry in the control panel.